pkp/pkp-docs/learning-ojs/en/production-publication.md

 ![Issue subtab in Manuscript Publication tab showing all options and fields related to Issue - Issue, Section, Categories, Cover Image, Page Number and Date Published.](./assets/learning-ojs3.2-ed-prod-add-to-issue.png)

-### Continuous Publishing

-OJS is currently designed for a traditional publishing model where articles are published in issues.
-However, continuous publishing is a popular alternative way to publish scholarly research, in which articles are published as they are ready.
-You can use a continuous publishing model within OJS.

-You can create an issue with a title like “Current Publications,” publish it, and add articles to it as they become available.
-The articles will be published immediately on the current issue page of your site.

-When the “Current Publications” issue gets full, you can rename it with an issue number (e.g., Vol 1, Issue 2) and create a new “Current Publications” issue for the next batch of new articles.

-If you would like to notify your readers when each new article is published, you will have to create an individual **Announcement**, as the automatic notification message for a new publication can only be sent when a new issue is published.
-See the [Website Settings chapter](./settings-website.md#announcements) for information about Announcements.

 ## Schedule for Publication

 The next step is to schedule the article for publication.
 Although the article will not be published until the issue it is assigned to is published, the Schedule for Publication step is the final step in confirming that the article is ready to be published.